myshin22/termproject-STA4006-CA-TCC/README.md

 **Self-Supervised Contrastive Learning for Few-Shot Exercise Type Classification using Wearable IMU Sensors**

-This repository implements video-level few-shot learning using CA-TCC (Contrastive learning with Augmentation and Temporal Coherence) for exercise recognition with limited labeled data.
+This repository implements video-level few-shot learning using CA-TCC (Contrastive learning with Augmentation and Temporal Coherence) for exercise type classification with limited labeled data.

 ---